 - First create a default schedule.
 This could be a one-week schedule, two-week, or anything of your own choice.

-- The destination is then the 8th of May.
-This date is not possible to change – it will be the day after the source end-date.
+- The Destination is 11th of May.
+This date is not possible to change, its automatically calculated.
+It is the day after the source end-date.

 - Number of copies − if the default schedule is one week, the number of copies is then the number of weeks ahead.
 If the default schedule is of two weeks, the number of copies is equal to the number of two-week periods ahead.